 Student and Exchange Visitor Information System (SEVIS) is an internet-based database management system that allows schools and the United States Immigration and Customs Enforcement (ICE) to exchange data on the visa status of international students and exchange visitors.
 Current student/exchange visitor information is transmitted electronically throughout an F-1 student’s or J-1 exchange visitor’s academic career in the United States.
 U.S. Consulates also have access to SEVIS.

-- Pursue a full course of study every semester until degree program is completed, and make normal progress toward the completion of your course of study.
+The Department of Homeland Security and Department of State require international students to pursue a full course of study every semester until their degree program is completed, and make normal progress toward the completion of your course of study.

-- Full course of study for undergraduates is 12 credit hours per semester.
-Enrollment during the summer session is not required.
+- Full course of study for undergraduates is 12 credit hours per Fall and Spring semesters.
+Enrollment during the summer session is not required unless it is the student's initial semester.

-- Full course of study for graduate students is 9 hours per semester.
+- Full course of study for graduate students is 9 hours per Fall and Spring semesters.
 Enrollment during the summer session for three hours is required for all students who have a GTA/GRA.
-Other conditions may apply, please contact the Office of Graduate Studies to confirm your summer semester enrollment requirement.
+Other conditions may apply, please contact the Office of Graduate Education to confirm your summer semester enrollment requirement.

 F-1/J-1visa holders must report change in addresses: